canonical/ubuntu-flutter-plugins/packages/wizard_router/README.md

 # flutter_wizard_example

-A wizard example based on FlowBuilder.
-The example comes with three pages and an imaginary network service that affects the page order.
+This is an example implementation of a wizard based on `FlowBuilder`.

-Structure:
+The example comes with two routes, whose order is determined by user interaction and an imaginary network service.

-- Welcome page
+## Routes:
-- Connect page (conditional)
+- _Welcome -> Choice -> Preview_
-- Summary page
+- _Welcome -> Choice -> Install -> (Connect) -> Summary_

-Remarks:
+## Remarks:
-- Pages call `Wizard.of(context).next()` to request the next page
+- Pages call `Wizard.of(context).next()` to request the next page.
-- Pages do not know/care what comes next in the wizard
+- Pages do not know/care what comes next in the wizard (unless passing arguments that are assumed to be handled by the next page).
-- Page order and routing logic is defined in one central place
+- Page order and routing logic is defined in one central place.
-- Adding, removing, or re-ordering pages does not cause changes in existing pages
+- Adding, removing, or re-ordering pages does not cause changes in existing pages.